-Start by deciding what you need seating for: how many do you need to accommodate and for how long?
+When planning. your kitchen island with seating set up, start by deciding what you need your seating for: how many do you need to accommodate and for how long?
 If your island will provide the only eating area in the room, dedicate as much dining space as you can spare.
-And be sure to source bar stools that are designed for easy access and comfort – high backs are best.
+And be sure to source the best bar stools that are designed for easy access and comfort – high backs are best.

-One final tip; locate your seating well away from your island’s hob, if applicable, and prep spaces to keep little fingers safely away from hot pans and sharp knives.
+One final tip; locate your kitchen island seating well away from your island’s hob, if applicable, and prep spaces to keep little fingers safely away from hot pans and sharp knives.

 1. Enhance space with a floating effect

 Clever design details can elevate inexpensive cabinetry to designer status.
 Here, barely-there chrome legs create the illusion of a contemporary cantilevered dining space – without the costly structural engineering of the real deal.
 Caple’s Darga kitchen in white, costs from £6,200.